Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Not_allowed_attachment_size.md

 **Expected**

-The user should get an error message that the attachment size is too large in linked channel or DM/GM in MM.
+The user should get an error message that the attachment size is too large in the linked channel or DM/GM in MM.